 “The data we are getting continues to be noisy and won’t return to normal for some time.
 Therefore, don’t be surprised to see things run hot for a period while the Bank of England assesses the impact.
 Investors will need to keep listening closely to the noises coming out of the central banks because, as soon as they hint at moving, markets will react quickly.
 This is why investing in quality businesses is so crucial right now.
 They are built to withstand multiple market environments and won’t necessarily be phased by spiking inflation and the impacts it could have on central bank decisions.”

 “UK inflation continued its ominous climb in May, with the CPI reading surging year-on-year to 2.1%, up from 1.5% in April, beating analyst expectations and, crucially, breaching the Bank of England’s 2% target for the first time since 2018.”

 “Clearly, an impressive economic recovery is coming.
 Today’s data once again indicates a promising rise in consumer demand, largely driven by the easing of restrictions and a hearty embrace of the return to hospitality: the strongest upward contributions in May came from transport, clothing, food, and recreation.”

 “But the Bank of England may soon have to take tightening measures.
 Let’s not forget a few years ago when it started cautiously raising the base rate in the face of a post-Brexit inflation surge.”

-“That being said, the latest delay to our so-called ‘Freedom Day’ and the impending end of the furlough scheme should temper price rises in the short-term, but the breach of the Bank’s stringent 2% target may already be provoking discussion of a monetary policy adjustment.
-Investors should still ensure that their plans can withstand both inflationary pressures and a potential rise of the base rate.
+“That being said, the latest delay to our so-called ‘Freedom Day’ and the impending end of the furlough scheme should temper price rises in the short term, but the breach of the Bank’s stringent 2% target may already be provoking discussion of a monetary policy adjustment.
+Investors should still ensure that their plans can withstand both inflationary pressures and a potential rise in the base rate.
 At this stage, nothing is off the table.”